Compare fuel cards

 3. Get fuel discounts

-Many fuel cards allow you to buy diesel and petrol at discount prices, meaning your company spends less on refuelling its vehicles.
+Many fuel cards allow you to buy diesel and gasoline at trade price, meaning your company spends less on refuelling its vehicles.

 Fuel card providers give you a login to account management software that you can use as an app or in your browser.